alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 - move goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback
 - sell goods directly to customers outside the UK

-If you buy excise goods produced by someone else and the UK excise duty has already have been paid.
-You can:
+If you buy excise goods produced by someone else and the UK excise duty has already been paid, you can:

 - export goods outside the EU
 - move goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback